firog/kubernetesBioinformatics/README.md

 `API manager > Credentials > Create credentials > Service account key` (Use "Compute Engine default service account if you don't know what to pick")

-You need to install docker.
-On debian or ubuntu, run: `sudo apt-get install docker-ce`.
+You need to have docker installed.
+To install on debian or ubuntu, run: `sudo apt-get install docker-ce`.

 Now run `createall.sh` and follow the instructions.
 A cluster with the application will be installed in a couple of minutes.